4Drea4/Task_Management/task-manager/README.md

 Disclaimer:
-- I received assistance from a few classmates on this project.
-Eduart with rendering in the app and composition of mapping over my task list items. <br>
+I received very hands on assistance from a few classmates on this project.
+- Eduart with rendering in the app and composition of mapping over my task list items. <br>
 - Javon with project planning, use state assistance and resources. <br>
--Bryans assistance in office hourse <br>
+- Bryans assistance in office hourse <br>
-- Group 1 With emotional support.
+- Group 1 With emotional support.<br>